Short on time? Then the key things to know are:

 Remember to be proud of every single drop of colostrum that you’re able to give your baby.
 Being familiar and practiced with hand-expressing colostrum can make a huge difference and do a lot to boost your confidence as a new mother.

 Looking for support with colostrum harvesting or breastfeeding?
-Book a consultation with our lactation experts who can provide specialist advice and help with any concerns.
+Book an appointment online with our lactation consultations who can provide specialist advice and help with any concerns.

 Sharon, Naytal Lead Lactation Consultant